francoisstock/PCBS_project/README.md

 ## Target presentation

-Second presentation of each target trial by trial.
-Also facilitation "top up" between trials.
+A _for loop_ is initiated for trial presentation.
+The trial starts with a new round of 5 seconds of facilitation to make sure participants are still adapted.

 for thisTrial in trials:

    movingGabors(experiment_window, fixation, adaptors, rate=refRate,
                  freq=8, sec=5)

-Then some useful parameters for the specific trial are defined.
-Some of this information is extacted from the TrialHandler, and we create variables and set a time for recording the participants' answers
+Then some useful parameters specific to the trial are extracted from the TrialHandler.
+In order to record the participants' answers, some variables are defined and we record the time just before presenting the target.

    pos = thisTrial['Position']
    ori = thisTrial['Orientation']
    target.setPos(newPos =pos)
    target.setOri(newOri = ori)
    thisResp = 0
    rt = None
    timeTarget = clock.getTime()

-The target is presented, with a gradually changing contrast with onset and offset both at 1000ms.
+The target is then presented.
+It starts with contrast 0 and then the contrast gradually increases to 1 during 1000ms.
+It then decreases gradually back to 0 for 1000ms too.

-for frameN in range(120):
+   for frameN in range(refRate*2):
-        if frameN < 60:
+        if frameN < refRate:
-            target.setContrast(newContrast=(frameN+1)/60) #onset
+            target.setContrast(newContrast=(frameN+1)/refRate) #onset
         else:
-            target.setContrast(newContrast=2-(frameN+1)/60) #offset
+            target.setContrast(newContrast=2-(frameN+1)/refRate) #offset
         target.draw()
         fixation.draw()
         experiment_window.flip()

 ## Recording answers and output data file

-For each trial, record both keypress indicating that participant perceived the stimulus and in case he did the reaction time.
-Use trial-specific paramers to also record trial identity (distance from fixation on x and y axis, and horizontal or vertical position).
+For each trial, the variable _thisKey_ records whether the participant pressed the 'space' key, indicating that they have perceived the target.
+If no keypress is recorded, the variable remains equal to 0.
+The time when the key is pressed is obtained, and the time when the trial started is substracted from it in order to determine the reaction time.

 allKeys= event.getKeys()
         for thisKey in allKeys: